-The Eastern Foxsnake is the second largest snake in Ontario; it typically reaches lengths of 91 to 137 cm.
-Males have a proportionately longer tail than females.
-Adults usually lack any distinct patterns or conspicuous markings on the head, and the coloration of the head varies from brown to reddish.
-The back is patterned with bold dark brown or black blotches on a yellowish background that alternate with smaller blotches on the sides.
-The ventral scales are most often yellow and are strongly checkered with black.
-The scales form a slight keel along the centre of the back.
-Juveniles have a lighter ground colour (commonly grey), lighter blotches edged in black, a line across the head between the eyes, and a dark line extending from the eye to the angle of the jaw on each side.
-The dark lines on the top of the head of the juveniles fade with age, and they are usually quite faint in adults.
-In Ontario, the Eastern Foxsnake may be confused with several blotched snake species, including the massasauga.
-However, massasaugas can be distinguished by their darker ground coloration with lighter brown blotches and vertical eye pupil.
+The Eastern Foxsnake commonly attains lengths of 91–137 cm.
+Adults usually lack any distinct patterns or conspicuous markings on the head, and head colouration varies from brown to reddish.
+The dorsum is patterned with bold, dark brown or black blotches on a yellowish background that alternate with smaller, dark blotches on the sides.
+The ventral scutes are most often yellow and strongly checkered with black.
+The scales are weakly keeled and the anal scale is divided.
+Juveniles have a lighter ground colour (commonly grey), lighter blotches bordered in black, a transverse line anterior to the eyes, and a dark line extending from the eye to angle of jaw on each side.
+The dark lines on the head of juveniles fade with age, and are usually quite faint in adults.
+(Updated 2017/05/29)

 More information about SARA, including how it protects individual species, is available in the Species at Risk Act: A Guide.